znck/znck.dev/src/blog/articles/2019-comments-in-code/readme.md

 What is good code?
 My code runs fast, is it "good code"?
 My code requires low memory, is it "good code"?
 It is difficult to tell, "what is good code?" without stating, "why do we write code?".

 In my opinion, we write code to tell other people what do we want a computer to do.
 We write for people.
-The preface of the book "Structure and Interpretation of Computer Programs," by Abelson, Sussman, and Sussman, captures the intent appropriately:
+The preface of the book [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-7.html), by Abelson, Sussman, and Sussman, captures the intent appropriately:

 > Programs must be written for people to read, and only incidentally for machines to execute.